freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 > Unless you have MongoDB running in a setup different than the default, the URL stored as the `MONGOHQ_URL` value in the `.env` file should work fine.
 If you are using a custom configuration, modify this value as needed.
 >
 > If you followed along with the [Windows 10 via WSL2 Setup Guide](how-to-setup-wsl.md), then you should be able to skip this step if the MongoDB server from that guide is already running.
 You can confirm this by checking that you can reach `http://localhost:27017` on your local machine.
+>
+>If you are using gitpod you may skip starting mongo as it should already be running

 Start the MongoDB server in a separate terminal: